 Appointment Scheduling:

-Manage and book patient appointments efficiently, minimizing waiting times and optimizing the clinic’s schedule.
-Track and schedule follow-ups with timely reminders, monitoring patient progress.
-Coordinate specialist referrals, ensuring prompt appointments and follow-up communication.
+Manage and book patient appointments efficiently, thereby minimizing waiting times and optimizing the clinic’s schedule.
+Additionally, track and schedule follow-ups with timely reminders, while also monitoring patient progress.
+Furthermore, coordinate specialist referrals, ensuring prompt appointments and consistent follow-up communication.

 Billing and Coding: